neseilhan/neseilhan/README.md

 Backend Developer
 -----------------
 I continue my software journey, which started in the computer engineering department, as a backend developer, while I am doing research on Reinforcement Learning during my master's degree.
 I will be publishing my articles and Java projects in the future...

 * 🌍  I'm based in Türkiye
 * 🖥️  See my portfolio at [MyPortfolio](http://portfolio-bg83.vercel.app/)
-* ✉️  You can contact me at [https://www.linkedin.com/in/nese-ilhan](mailto:https://www.linkedin.com/in/nese-ilhan)
-* 🚀  I'm currently working on [Rent a Car Management System](http://https://github.com/neseilhan/RentACar_w_Swing)
+* 🚀  I'm currently working on [Rent a Car Management System](http://github.com/neseilhan/RentACar_w_Swing)
 * 🧠  I'm learning Java and Spring Boot
 * 🤝  I'm open to collaborating on real life projects

 ### Skills